 The students’ learning journeys are shared with the parents through portfolios in Terms 2 and 4, parent-teacher conference in Term 1, ‘next steps in learning’ reflection session in Term 3 and student-led conference in Term 4.
 Progress reports are issued twice a year in June and December.
 The teachers encourage parental involvement through review and reflection on their child’s learning by encouraging discussions at home with the child.
 Teachers’ fortnightly newsletters help parents develop an understanding of the class programme.
 It is vital to keep in mind that not all students may be at the same starting point in their learning journeys and the distance covered by the individuals is as important as the milestones reached.

 Middleton International School shall monitor the students’ academic performances and use the data collected to continually review our processes to ensure that we always deliver high-quality educational services.
 We also review how the school monitors students’ development and take appropriate actions for students who have not met the required standards.

 The graduation criteria is based on their age as well as multiple factors including formative and summative assessments.
 Assessment is also done in terms of social-emotional readiness as well as language acquisition.
 These are different for pre-school and gets progressively difficult for the primary, middle and high school.
 We use standardised assessments for language and maths.

 Students will receive a Middleton certificate each year.

-Grade 10 students will receive an IGCSE certificate, based on their results from the final exams and coursework (where applicable).
+Grade 10 students will receive an IGCSE certificate and Grade 12 students will receive an A-Levels certificate, based on their results from the final exams and coursework (where applicable).
 This certificate is issued by Cambridge.